ncabanes/oldComputersHandbooks/jvcMsx-basic-198x/markdown/msxbasicjvc.md

 22

-' Up to now only one command could be written on a line but in BASIC by using the colon “:” any number of commands in a single line.
+' Up to now only one command could be written on a line but in BASIC by using the colon ":" any number of commands in a single line.
 When a number of commands are written in a single line using the colon, this is called a multistatement.
 If line 30 is written as
-I 30 LOCATE 10,10 : PRINT “HELLO” l
+I 30 LOCATE 10,10 : PRINT "HELLO" l
 this is the same as
 30 LOCATE 10,10
-35 PRINT “I-IELLO"
+35 PRINT "I-IELLO"
 If a program is written in multistatements the program will become shorter.
 The advantage of this is that the program will run faster.
 However, if many statements are written in the same line,